How do you learn what you don’t know – especially if it is about a free online sweepstakes?

 Always built giveaways into your annual marketing plan, just like every other online and offline promotion or activity (conventions and conferences, product or service announcements, sales or discounts, etc.).
 Better still, tie into contests into many or all of your other marketing actives whenever possible.

 You wouldn’t go to the gym once and expect to become fit and strong.
 You wouldn’t diet for one day and expect the extra 20lbs melt right off.
-Why do marketers run one promotion or sweepstakes and expect extraordinary results?
+Why do marketers run one promotion or free online sweepstakes and expect extraordinary results?
 Like diet and exercise, for a social media marketing plan to be successful, consistency, over a long period of time, is key.

 Similar to making New Year’s resolutions, your marketing and social media planning should be set in January.
 Then, unlike most resolutions, they should be adhered to for 12 months.